PMS (Premenstrual Syndrome)

 Inhaltsverzeichnis

-PMDS – A Deeper Understanding
+PMDS – A Deepened Understanding

 Every cycle – A personal story

-The science behind experiencing
+The science behind the experience

-Our mission: Support and innovation for women
+Our mission: Support and new ideas for the woman

-Your individual PMS experience
+Your personal PMS experience

-What are the symptoms of PMS?
+What are the signs of premenstrual syndrome?

-PMDS – A Deeper Understanding
+PMDS – A Deepened Understanding

 Every cycle – A personal story

-The science behind experiencing
+The science behind the experience

-Our mission: Support and innovation for women
+Our mission: Support and new ideas for the woman

 For us, the woman is at the center.
 We are proud to offer innovative solutions that can support women at every stage of their cycle.
-Our range is based on current scientific knowledge and aims to promote the well-being of every woman.
+Our range is based on current scientific findings and aims to promote the well-being of every woman.

-Your individual PMS experience
+Your personal PMS experience

-What are the symptoms of PMS?
+What are the signs of premenstrual syndrome?

 Physical symptoms: